Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - (Optional) When philox RNG dropout mask is enabled, the RNG seed and offset tensors should have size $(1, 1, 1, 1)$ with int32 or int64 datatype as either a CPU or GPU tensor.
 - (Optional) When a user provided dropout mask is enabled, a dropout mask tensor should have shape $(1, 1, S_{q}, S_{kv})$, $(1, H_{q}, S_{q}, S_{kv})$, $(B, 1, S_{q}, S_{kv})$, or $(B, H_{q}, S_{q}, S_{kv})$ with input/output datatype.
 The dimensions that are passed as 1 will apply a broadcasted mask over attention weights.
-- (Optional) When query, key, value, and output tensors are ragged tensors, the ragged offset tensor must be a tensor of size $(B + 1, 1, 1, 1)$ that contains the nested tensor's offset in in terms of number of elements (not bytes).
+- (Optional) When query, key, value, and output tensors are ragged tensors, the ragged offset tensor must be a tensor of size $(B + 1, 1, 1, 1)$ that contains the nested tensor's offset in terms of number of elements (not bytes).
 The last value of the offset tensor specifies the offset of the past-the-end element of the ragged tensor.

 Where,